skydalejohn/github-slideshow/_posts/0000-01-02-skydalejohn.md

 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to our second slide! edit "

 ---